finiteCraft/finiteCraft/README.md

     - [x] Store recipes in map
       - Maps from element key to a list of all recipes that make that element, each stored as a tuple of the two ingredient keys
-  - [x] Exports data to GitHub repository
-    - Use of subprocess commands to interact with Git
-    - [x] Chunking
   - [x] API for accessing information from the repo
     - [x] Interfaces with chunking
     - [x] User can get element info